-7. Ulterior pros-

-pects-chance of

-rising to superior

-stations, by the cul-

-tivation of any na-

-tural talents that

-may happen to dis-

-play themselves-

-hence hope and

-emulation.
+7. Ulterior prospects - chance of rising to superior stations, by the cultivation of any natural talents that may happen to display themselves hence hope and emulation.

+Comforts, or other Advantages, applying exclusively to the Female Part of the Apprentice Stock.

-EFFICIENT CAUSES. individual a value secured against depreciation and want of employ, by the principle of self-supply, with a sufficient stock of land for it to operate upon.
+1. Security against seduction, and its attendant miseries.-Opportunities of conversation with the other sex, as in wellregulated families, in a safe manner, and at safe times: the degree of safety even superior to anything which commonly is, or easily can be, afforded in individual a value secured against depreciation and want of employ, by the principle of self-supply, with a sufficient stock of land for it to operate upon.
 Book i.
 Section 6.
 Book ii.
 Ch. iii. iv.
 Book v.
-Ch. ii.
+Ch. ji.
 Continuance of the married apprentices under equal subjection before as after marriage, until the age of emancipation-thence removal of the difficulties attendant on self-government at that early period.
 Right possessed by the nonadult parents of having their children taken care of in the same way they themselves had been, and at the same time in the same house, and under their own eyes.

-7. Universal publicity of the conduct of the whole system. - General concourse of strangers expected to each house.-On the part of the officers and their subordinates, opportunities easy, perpetual, and universal, of remarking anything extraordinary that may present itself in the way of natural talent on the part of the apprentices.
+7. Universal publicity of the conduct of the whole system.-General concourse of strangers expected to each house.-On the part of the officers and their subordinates, opportunities easy, perpetual, and universal, of remarking anything extraordinary that may present itself in the way of natural talent on the part of the apprentices.
 Appropriate culture of extraordinary talents, should it be thought advisable: and even a system of experiment, for the purpose of bringing latent talents and capacities into light.
 Book in.
 Ch. xii.